renoki-co/laravel-thermite/README.md

 ## Other caveats

-CockroachDB, being based on Postgres, it borrowed functionalities from it.
+Being based on Postgres, CockroachDB borrowed functionalities from its code.
 Consider [reading about CockroachDB-Postgres compatibilities](https://www.cockroachlabs.com/docs/v21.1/sql-feature-support.html) when it comes to schema capabilities and counter-patterns that may affect your implementation and [see further caveats that are CockroachDB-only](https://www.cockroachlabs.com/docs/v21.1/postgresql-compatibility.html).

 ## 🐛 Testing